yntelectual/maven-archetypes/javaee7-simple/README.md

 # Simplest JavaEE web app possible

 No batteries included.
 This archetype is just what the title says, nothing more.
-Its intended use is for quick testing of features are HTML web apps with possible future integration with JavaEE.
+Its intended use is for quick testing of features or HTML web apps with possible future integration with JavaEE.

 Please note the limitations of this project, namely :